Amazonite Gemstone Information

 Buying Amazonite and Determining Amazonite Gemstone Value Back to Top

-Amazonite colors can vary from green, yellow-green to blue-green.
+Amazonite colors can vary from green and yellow-green to blue-green.
 The color distribution is usually very mottled and irregular.
 Many amazonite stones may also exhibit fine white streaks.
 The unique color of amazonite is a result of iron impurities that give it the striking bluish green color.
 Specimens with evenly distributed and saturated colors are the most desirable.
-Amazonite is best viewed under soft, warm daylight between sunrise and sunset.
+Amazonite is best viewed under soft, warm daylight, such as can be seen shortly after sunrise and just before sunset.

 Amazonite Clarity and Luster

 Amazonite is typically opaque to translucent.
-Very rarely does it occur in transparent form.
-It has a vitreous luster and a waxy-like shine when polished.
+It very rarely occurs in transparent form.
+It has a vitreous luster and a waxy shine when polished.
 Although it is a rare stone, amazonite is still considered a very affordable gem.

 Amazonite Cut and Shape

-Amazonite gemstones are available in range of different shapes and cuttings styles.
-They are most often cut en cabochon and very rarely are they faceted.
+Amazonite gemstones are available in range of different shapes and cutting styles.
+They are most often cut en cabochon and are only very rarely faceted.
 Tumbled stones and beads are very popular, especially for handmade amazonite jewelry.
 Most cabochons are cut into round or oval shapes, but other fancy and free-form shapes are common.
 Amazonite gemstone carvings, mostly cameos, animals and other objects of nature, can also be found.
 Many carvings available today are historical and can be traced back to ancient Egypt.